himanshurajora/ShareMyText/readme.md

 ### live preview
 <a href="https://somewebshit.web.app">Click here to see the hosted preview</a>

+**Features**
+- Share any text via internet
+- No Authentication required
+- Free
+- Encryption Feature for private data

+**New Features**
+- Custom Rooms for preventing data rewrite
+- Custom rooms with encryption

+Thank You For using our software

 see ya
-made by Vedik Dev Himanshu Jangid
+Made by Vedik Dev - Himanshu Jangid
+VCF always welcomes you